 The enrollment counts the TOTAL number of students, and you wouldn’t expect freshmen or sophomores to have taken the ACT yet.
 While 12% seems small, you need to factor in that:

 - Alameda Science and Technology Institute has about 50 students per grade level.

 - Typically, only juniors and seniors will take the ACT in a given year, and there are about 100 juniors and seniors at Alameda.

 - Some students may opt to take the SAT instead (which in fact about 60 did).

 When accounting for all that, it appears that close to 100% of Alameda Science and Technology Institute students will take either SAT or ACT.

-A high school's average ACT score shows the quality of education and caliber of students at that school.
-NOTE: average ACT score may not give you a full picture of certain schools.
+A high school's average ACT score can show the quality of education and caliber of students at that school, but average ACT score may not give you a full picture of certain schools.
 At high schools with magnet programs, magnet students' ACT scores are combined with the "regular" students' ACT scores to create the school's average ACT score.
 Although magnet students likely have a higher average ACT score (since they're likely receiving a higher quality education and are likely more studious), you wouldn't be able to see that from the overall average ACT score of that school.